Rapid Prototyping Software | Autodesk Fusion | Autodesk

 Seamlessly collaborate with contractors or clients directly in an assembly using Assembly Concurrency.
 Web browser access enables easy job site access for those who need to reference the 3D models on the fly.

-Explore new design opportunities fast using Automated Modelling or take it a step further with Generative Design to incorporate considerations such as manufacturing methods or costs.
+Explore new design opportunities fast using Automated Modeling or take it a step further with Generative Design to incorporate considerations such as manufacturing methods or costs.

-Identify design improvements before manufacturing based on in-canvas rendering, design for manufacturability with Injection Moulding simulation and more.
+Identify design improvements before manufacturing based on in-canvas rendering, design for manufacturability with Injection Molding simulation, and more.

 Publish your product's manufacturing and fabrication plans with detailed model and assembly drawings to efficiently add clarity to stakeholders.